Cadesobie/Cadesobie.github.io/README.md

-This map is a list of my 6 favorite locations.
+This is a map with my 6 favorite locations.